fhollenbach/Pols621_2020/index.md

   - [Nyhan: A Checklist Manifesto for Peer Review](https://thepoliticalmethodologist.com/2015/12/04/a-checklist-manifesto-for-peer-review/)
   - [Humphreys on Discussing and Reviewing](http://www.macartan.nyc/teaching/discuss/)

 - Submit 1-2 pages (double spaced) introduction/motivation for your research project.
 Effectively this should be written like the introduction to an article submission.
-This should be about the same topic/question as the research design and optimally you will want this to be about (or related to) a possible dissertation topic.
-This introduction needs to clearly state the question you want to answer, why the reader should care (the puzzle), what and how your work contributes to the literature, and a preview (one paragraph) of the research design.
+The introduction should be about the same topic/question as your research design and optimally you will want this to be about (or related to) a possible dissertation topic.
+The introduction needs to clearly state the question you want to answer, why the reader should care (the puzzle), what and how your work contributes to the literature, and a preview (one paragraph) of the research design.
 I will provide feedback to you on the introduction during office hours. __This assignment is due on: Date__ Two links that might be helpful when writing the introduction:
   - [Keith Head: The Introduction Formula](http://blogs.ubc.ca/khead/research/research-advice/formula)
   - [Andrew Little: Three Templates for Introductions to Political Science Articles](http://www.andrewtlittle.com/papers/little_intros.pdf)

 - The final project in this class is to submit a research design for the project outlined in the introduction.
 Your research design should be about 5 pages long.
 The research design needs to outline the data sources and methods used.
 Downloading data from an existing source and running a panel regression is most likely not sufficient.
-__A first draft of the design is due on XXX.
-The final draft of the research design is due on XXX.__ In addition to the research design, you also combine the introduction and revised research design into the *project description* for an application to the NSF Dissertation Improvement Grants.
+You will all give a short presentation of your research design during our last class session. __The final draft of the research design is due on XXX.__ In addition to the research design, you also combine the introduction and revised research design into the *project description* for an application to the NSF Dissertation Improvement Grants.
 We will talk more about the research design requirements in class and you can find information about the NSF Dissertation Improvement Grant [here](https://www.nsf.gov/pubs/2015/nsf15571/nsf15571.htm).
 The goal is for you to be able to submit an application on __June 15, 2019.__ Make sure to prepare for this deadline and talk to your adviser about possibly submitting an application.

 The grading scale (in %) used in this class for all written assignments, and the overall class grade will be the following: